CountKeepo/CherryB-Works-Freyr-Plates-and-Firmware/README.md

 ## Plate files

+The Freyr TKL uses what's known as the Jane V1 plate top mount, which means that Jane V1 plates fit on it as well.

-The community has done multiple plate files including half and full plates in both ISO and ANSI formats.
-The "Plates" folder has both of them.
+The community has also done multiple plate files including half and full plates in both ISO and ANSI formats.
+The "Plates" folder has both of these.
+The ISO files currently only have .DXF files, so no FR4 option unless someone wants to do it.
+If someone does end up doing the Gerber files for them, please let me know!

 ## PCB